 The school will be organized around a set of lectures by prominent researchers.
 Lectures will gradually tackle basic to more advanced theoretical concepts.
 They will also highlight the links with other uncertainty theories such as random sets and possibility theory, and present applications of belief functions in various domains including machine learning, information fusion, statistical inference and materials science.

-The Belief Functions and Applications Society (BFAS) is offering several grants that cover the school registration fees (which include the tuition fees, lunches, coffee breaks and the social event).
+The Belief Functions and Applications Society (BFAS) and the journal of Artificial Intelligence (Elsevier) are offering several grants that cover the school registration fees.
 An additional amount may also be granted to cover part of the travel or accommodation, depending on individual circumstances.
 Candidates must be PhD students or early career researchers (i.e., PhD obtained less than 3 years ago).
 Candidates can apply by sending the following information:

 to: bfta2025@bfasociety.org, with copy to the secretary of BFAS at secretary@bfasociety.org and aljdrdc@gmail.com.